Ludophilia/Minishell/_docs/3 - execution.md

 - In a pipeline, the builtins DO NOT modify the shell vars but the subshell.
 Here cd / doesn't really do anything.

+# Bonus part

+## Current State

+We have a functional AST...
+== Now we have to manage the execution.

+(That means...)

+Let's see what should happen in execution for every node type.

+- AO: ANDOR node.
+	- AND:
+		- store left_code_exit_code in exit_code (how?)
+		- decide what to do with it:
+			- exit_code == 0 ?
+				- execute right_node
+				- store left_code_exit_code in AO exit_code
+			- exit_code != 0 ?
+				- skip out right node and childrens entirely
+	- OR:
+		- store left_code_exit_code in exit_code
+		- decide what to do with it:
+			- exit_code == 0 ?
+				- skip out right node and childrens entirely
+			- exit_code != 0 ?
+				- execute right_node
+				- store right_code_exit_code in AO exit_code

+- PI: PIPE node
+	- PIPE:
+		-

+		- The minute we pass on a pipe node...
+What to do?

+		- Open new pipes?
+			- the left child will get pipe[1] as its ofd
+			- the right child will get pipe[0] as its ifd.

+		- But how to manage a pipe node which has a pipe node as a child ?

+			- The parent PIPE node
+				- the right child will get pipe_par[0] as its ifd. (normal)
+				- the left child (a PIPE node) will get pipe_par[1] as its ofd.
+					- So, the PIPE child node will get...
+						- the left child will get pipe_chi[1] as its ofd (nothing surprising)
+						- the right child will get pipe_chi[0] as its ifd.
+						- AND			           pipe_par[1] as its ofd. (inheritance mechanism)

+			(20/12) Keep going...

+			-
+#################

+Pipes in parent process or subprocess after fork?

+pipes.
+IPC channel.
+2 fds.
+- each command is executed in their own subprocess (via fork)
+- if i open pipe in the subprocess after fork... it won't work. why? the opened fds won't be shared between the subs processes, so no communication will ever be possible.
+-

+################

+Commands executed in the right context.
+	- Pipes correctly opened
+	- Redirections correctly opened

+	== Opening the pipes / redirections
+	== Managing the fds...
+	== Finding the right command